pingidentity/pingone-sample-registration/python/README.md

  - **update user password by application itself**
  - **recover a forgotten password**

- using PingOne for Customers (Ping14C) [Authentication](https://apidocs.pingidentity.com/pingone/customer/v1/api/guide/p1-a_overview/)) and [Management API](https://apidocs.pingidentity.com/pingone/customer/v1/api/guide/p1_overview/) services.
+ using PingOne [Authentication](https://apidocs.pingidentity.com/pingone/platform/v1/api/#authentication-apis) and [Management API](https://apidocs.pingidentity.com/pingone/platform/v1/api/#management-apis) services.

 It uses `client_credentials` grant type to obtain an access token, thereby it bypasses the authentication flow steps and call the `/{environmentId}/as/token` endpoint directly to acquire the token.